Liquid Trace™ Hematology

 Use the Hematology Transport Kit

-• Complete Requisition, making sure all sections are completed in their entirety including client information, patient Information, specimen Information and test Selection.
+• Complete the requisition, making sure that all sections are completed in their entirety, including client information, patient Information, specimen information, and test selection.
 Missing information may delay reporting of test results.

 • Diagnosis/patient history is extremely important in rendering the correct interpretation of results and should also be filled out as completely as possible.
-A copy of a Path report should be included.
+A copy of a pathology report should be included.

 • Ensure the specimen is labeled with patient name and number.
 A minimum of two patient identifiers is required for each specimen.